 Scholarships include a stipend of $24,000(AUD) per annum for two (2) years.

 Scholarships do not include an Overseas Student Health Care (OSHC)(opens in a new window) insurance policy.
 This cost must be covered by the student and is required for the duration of study in Australia.

-Travel costs, relocation expenses and other expenses are not covered by the scholarship.
+Travel costs, visa costs, relocation expenses and other expenses are not covered by the scholarship.

-Information about future HDR Scholarship Releases to be held in 2021 will be made available soon, so check this page regularly for updates.
+Information about future HDR Scholarship Releases will be made available on this webpage, so check here regularly for updates.

 *TBA = To be advised.

 How to apply

 I am a new applicant.
 How do I apply for admission and a scholarship?

 Step 1: Review the how to apply for a research degree(opens in a new window) page and follow the steps to apply for admission via the online application process.